Ankazobe: Infrastructure

-Epidemcs
+Epidemics

 In November 2022 the pest had been reported from this municipality.

 Killing of Ankazobe

 Only few months earlier in August 2022 the killing of Ankazobe took place.
 35 people of this village were locked up in a cabin that was set on fire by some dahalo (bandits).

 Nature reserves

 The Ambohitantely Special Reserve is situated at 30 km in the North-East of the town.

+The region of Ankazobe is also home of the critically endangered tree Schizolaena tampoketsana and the frog Anilany helenae.